Long-Term Unemployment & Workforce Transition

 Albertans are struggling more than other Canadians to find work.

-Part one of a two-part series exploring long-term unemployment in Alberta, overarching trends and challenges, and potential solutions.
+Final report of a two-part series exploring long-term unemployment in Alberta, overarching trends and challenges, and potential solutions.

 For many years, Alberta’s economic story has been one of booms and busts, and for the most part, those who found themselves out of work could typically find another job relatively easy.